 - An abandoned cart email should be sent 3 hours after the user leaves the cart

-All the information covered above serves as a guideline to pave the way for a top-notch software solution.
-We have summarized the key differences between functional and non-functional requirements so you could have a brief look at them once again.
+All the information covered above serves as a guideline to pave the way for a top-notch solution.
+We have summarized the key differences between functional and non-functional requirements so you can have a brief look at them once again.

 Functional Requirements | Non-Functional Requirements | |